mlhales/hexbug-tracker/Readme.md

 objects.

 The second pass will perform the particle filter to determine the best model of the world, and perform the predictions.
-Predictions will be written to a file hexbug-testing_video-predictions.
+Predictions will be written to a file named "predictions.txt" in the working directory.

+Output will be displayed to the user to visualize both steps.

 `$python hexbug_tracker.py --data Data/hexbug-testing_video.mp4.p`

 Runs the program on the "pickled" data produced when running the program using the --video option.
 It will perform the particle filter to determine the best model of the world, and perform the predictions.
-Predictions will be written to a file hexbug-testing_video-predictions.
+Predictions will be written to a file named "predictions.txt" in the working directory.
+No output will be displayed to the user.